GregWoods/gregwoods.github.io/_drafts/463-revision-v1-CodeCamper-SPA-VS2013-and-Windows-Azure-Web-Sites.md

 ## Publish It

-In solution explorer, right click &#8220;CodeCamper.web&#8221;, click Publish&#8230; In VS2013, there is an option &#8220;Windows Azure Web Sites&#8221;.
+In solution explorer, right click &#8220;CodeCamper.web&#8221;, click Publish...
+In VS2013, there is an option &#8220;Windows Azure Web Sites&#8221;.
 Choose it, and log in to your Azure account

-Create a &#8220;New&#8230;&#8221; website Add a unique site name, choose your locale, and create a new Database server, filling in name and credential fields
+Create a &#8220;New...&#8221; website Add a unique site name, choose your locale, and create a new Database server, filling in name and credential fields

 Go through each page of the wizard NOTE to self: &#8220;Execute code first migrations&#8221; is disabled.
 Because we haven't run it, the published app will have no data